tumagonx/nwjs_docs_old/About-Node.js-server-side-script-in-nw.js.md

 ## Express?

-If you searched `write desktop apps in node.js` and found node-webkit, the first thing you may do is trying to figure out how to make `Express` or other node web frameworks work, and I've get questions like this far too many times.
+If you searched `write desktop apps in node.js` and found NW.js, the first thing you may do is trying to figure out how to make `Express` or other node web frameworks work, and I've get questions like this far too many times.

-The answer is, you can still use `Express` in the same way you use with Node.js (create a HTTP server, etc), but that's not the way in which you can fully unleash the power of node-webkit.
+The answer is, you can still use `Express` in the same way you use with Node.js (create a HTTP server, etc), but that's not the way in which you can fully unleash the power of NW.js.
 By using front-end libraries like jQuery or Angular and a healthy separation between views and controllers, the need for Node to render templates disappears.

 ### Router